Wednesday, July 15, 2009

 I was eager to sit them down and explain what the doctor had proposed to us

-for my next big surgery and change.
+for my next extensive surgery and change.

 Jane was most emotional and even told me in sobs that:

-"Most 6-year-old's don't have to do this".
+"Most 6-year-olds don't have to do this".

 I held her tight and told her she was absolutely right.